Construction of the Trans-Alaska Pipeline System: Laborers

-The Laborers International Union represented the bulk of the less-skilled labor on the project.
+The Laborers' International Union of North America represented the bulk of the less-skilled labor on the project.
 Laborers, as they were commonly known, did most of the odd jobs on the project: digging trenches in areas inaccessible by heavy equipment, drilling holes for the pipeline's Vertical Support Members, spreading gravel, crushing rock, and moving supplies by hand.
 Laborers Local 942 out of Fairbanks was the most prominent Laborers group on the project, and because no special skills were required for the jobs it filled, the Laborers Union attracted most of the people who came to Alaska specifically for the pipeline project.
 As one Laborer put it, they were people "simply looking for the easiest way possible of getting through the day."

 Because the Laborers had more applicants than jobs available, the process for getting a job on the pipeline through Laborers Local 942 was a multi-tiered process.
 There were multiple levels of eligibility, based on the amount of seniority a person had.
 A-level members had the first pick of jobs, but they had to have worked at least 800 hours with the union in the previous year.
 B-level members had to have worked between 100 and 800 hours with the union.
 C-level members had to have at least two years of experience outside of Alaska or be an Alaska resident for at least one year.
 D-level was for everyone else, and D-level people rarely got jobs.
 That didn't stop people from trying.
 At 11 a.m. on January 1, 1974, shortly before the pipeline right-of-way was signed, more than 100 people spent the night outside the Fairbanks office of the Laborers Union, waiting for the first choice of jobs when the office opened.